In this comprehensive YouTube ads guide you’ll discover:

 This beautifully done video for Kamikoto Japanese knives appears to be working well.
 They’ve spent over $85k on this one ad:

-But remember, you do NOT need to have a high production value video to get amazing results with YouTube ads.
+You do NOT need to have a high production value video to get amazing results with YouTube ads.

 A simple iphone video and some testimonial screenshots (with high quality script copywriting) has been a winning ticket for this “make money online” YouTube ad below.